A bit of history: origins and birth of the pop-up store

 The evolution of the pop-up store

-The reinvention of the pop-up store has made history in America, on the West Coast.
-Back in the 80s, Nicolas Hayek, the creator and innovator of the Swatch watch, took advantage of major events to pop in with his products, his only marketing idea being: "we come to make noise, then we leave".
-It was thanks to The Ritual Expo, held in Los Angeles in 1997, that the pop-up store was democratised.
-This event, which featured street culture artists and performers such as urban dancers and rap artists, inspired major American companies who found the concept original.
-And in the 2000s, this concept called "pop up store" made its appearance and was democratised.
+The reinvention of the pop up store made history in America, on the West Coast.
+Although in the 1980s, Nicolas Hayek, creator and innovator of the Swatch watch, took advantage of major events to enlist himself with his products whose sole marketing idea was: “We come to make a noise, then we leave”.
+It is more particularly thanks to the event The Ritual Expo, which took place in Los Angeles in 1997 that the pop up store was democratized.
+This event, welcoming both artists and creators of street culture such as urban dances or rap concerts, has inspired big companies American women finding the original concept.
+And in the 2000s, this concept called “pop up store” appeared and was democratized.

 Première boutique éphémère de Swatch en 2014 sur les Champs-Elysées

-Swatch's first ephemeral boutique in 2014 on the Champs-Elysées ©Mypopupstore
+Swatch's first pop-up store in 2014 on the Champs-Elysées ©Mypopupstore

-This concept was later taken up by major retailers such as Walmart, Target and JCPenney, who were already looking for appropriate ways to highlight their brands and products through new marketing strategies.
-The idea was to create a moment of 'ephemeral buzz' to surprise customers, and all consumer sectors were quick to embrace it.
-From that moment on, and with the idea of being ever more surprising, a trend was born: to make customers experience an unforgettable and unique moment.
+This concept was later taken up by major retailers such as Walmart, Target, or JCPenney, who at the time were already looking for relevant ways to highlight their brand and their products through new marketing strategies.
+The idea is to create a moment of “ephemeral buzz” to surprise its customers, all consumer sectors quickly got started.
+From that moment on, and with the idea of always being more surprising, a trend was born: to bring to life a unforgettable moment and unique to its client.

-Overall, the 2000s were a landmark year for the pop-up store market.
-The arrival of pop-up shops in Europe was marked by the famous sports brand Nike.
-The brand took advantage of the Beijing Olympics to open pop-up stores in seven different cities during the summer of 2008.
-By combining an exceptional location (a pop-up store on board a barge for the city of Paris) with a very limited selection of products and a series of events (visits from athletes and celebrities), Nike created an exceptional experience for consumers, and its concept quickly inspired luxury brands and the fashion world.
-Other consumer sectors soon followed, including food brands and companies such as SNCF.
+Overall the The 2000s were a significant year for the pop-up store market..
+The arrival of pop-up stores in Europe is carried out by the famous sports brand, Nike.
+The brand took advantage of the Beijing Olympic Games to open pop up stores in seven different cities during the summer of 2008.
+By mixing exceptional place (pop up store on board a barge for the city of Paris), to a selection of very limited products And a series of events (visits by athletes and celebrities), Nike creates exceptions for consumers and its concept quickly inspires luxury brands and the fashion world.
+Other consumer sectors such as agri-food brands or companies such as SNCF quickly followed.

-The Japanese brand Comme des Garçons, founded by the famous designer Rei Kawakubo, has also been inspired by the marketing strategy of pop-up stores.
-When it opened its first short-lived shop in Berlin, Germany, in 2004, the brand named its shops "Guerilla stores" and achieved great success with a strategy all its own.
-Focusing on layout and location, Comme des Garçons sets up shop in places with no electricity and sometimes even in abandoned buildings.
-The staging was spectacular, to say the least, and won unanimous approval from consumers looking for originality.
-Very quickly, the clothing brand saw "Guerilla stores" spring up in several European cities and experienced a surprising marketing buzz.
+The Japanese brand Comme des Garcons, founded by the famous designer Rei Kawakubo, was also inspired by the marketing strategy pop up stores.
+By opening its first pop-up store in Berlin, Germany in 2004, the brand named its stores “Guerilla store” and was very successful with a her own strategy.
+Betting everything on layout and location, Comme des Garcons settles in places without electricity and sometimes even in abandoned places.
+The staging is spectacular to say the least and is unanimously acclaimed by consumers at the search for originality.
+Very quickly, the clothing brand saw “Guerilla stores” flourish in several cities in Europe and experienced a surprising marketing buzz.

 Guerilla Store Comme des Garçons, Cracovie